How do I know if I qualify?

 To qualify for SASS’s services beyond food assistance, your household income must not exceed 185% of the national poverty level (see table) and you must either live within the boundaries of the Saline Area School District or have a child that attends Saline Area Schools.

-Note: Saline Area Social Service, Inc. utilizes the Department of Health & Human Services Poverty Guidelines to determine financial eligibility for services.
-The Agency utilizes 185% of the poverty guidelines, which is the amount used by the Saline Area Schools to determine a family’s eligibility for free or reduced price on meals.
+Note: Saline Area Social Service, Inc. utilizes 185% of the Department of Health & Human Services Poverty Guidelines to determine financial eligibility for services.

-Can I still receive aid if I do not meet SASS’s qualifications and my income exceeds 185% of the national poverty level?
+Can I still receive aid if I do not meet the SASS qualifications and my income exceeds 185% of the national poverty level?

 Yes, SASS provides a limited supply of food to anyone in need of help; however, you will not be eligible for the rest of our programs or our full pantry privileges.